mousepawmedia/devdocs/network/source/guides/environment.rst

 Developing on Windows
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-..
-WARNING:: Employees of MousePaw Media are ***strictly forbidden*** from
-    using Windows for company work.

-While we do not directly support the Windows operating systems, there are four ways you can develop on that operating system:
+While we do not directly support the Windows operating systems (none of us use it), there are four ways you can develop on that operating system:

 * If you're using Windows 10, you may use the `Windows Subsystem for Linux <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`_.
 (Recommended)
 * You may use `MinGW <http://mingw.org/>`_ for C++ compiling.